Anbarryprojects/fastapi-babel/README.md

 if __name__ == "__main__":
     babel.run_cli()
 ```
-1. Extract messages with following command
+1. extract messages with following command

 `python3 babel.py extract -d/--dir {watch_dir}`

-**Notice: ** watch_dir is your project root directory, or where you want to extract the messages into that directory.
+**Notice:** watch_dir is your project root directory, or where you want to extract the messages into that directory.

-2. add your own langauge locale directory, for instance `fa`.
+2. add your own language locale directory, for instance `fa`.

 `python3 babel.py init -l fa`